 In this section, we generalize the linear example above to accommodate (i) non-linear models and (ii) multiple secondary outcomes.

 We are interested in causal estimands defined for the population of interest.
-At a general level such estimands include simple average treatment effects, but more generally also the average effect of a policy that assigns the treatment to individuals in this population on the basis of covariates ({\it e.g.}, \citet{manski2004statistical, dehejia2005program, hirano2009asymptotics, athey2017efficient, zhou2018offline}).
+Such estimands include simple average treatment effects, but more generally also the average effect of a policy that assigns the treatment to individuals in this population on the basis of covariates ({\it e.g.}, \citet{manski2004statistical, dehejia2005program, hirano2009asymptotics, athey2017efficient, zhou2018offline}).
 For expositional simplicity, we focus here on average treatment effects.
 Define